barcelonadigital/Cloud4All-Context-Aware-Server/README.md

 1. threshold = triggered when the value is above a threshold. threshold value must be defined. `"threshold": "{number}"`
 2. diffRadius = triggered when there is a the last new value `y` and the last sent value `x` do comply the inequattion `|y - x| > {number} / 100 * x` where `{number}` is the defined value in configuration `"diffRadius": "{number}"`.
 Default 10%.

+### User Filter methods

+1. getNearUsers = once triggered, check which users are in nearby. $MaxDistance can be configured.

+### Send methods

+1. SendData: once system is triggered, it sends the data received via json to a server (configured in settings).
+2. SendProfile: once system is triggered, it sends users filetered from User Filter Methods. only useful when Filter methods are applied.

 Running Tests